Faith-Cherotich/AImodel/README.md

 # AImodel
-This is day 1 of AI
+This is week 1 Assignment on Linear Regression.